 Things to Do near Solvang

-There are lots of great things to do around Solvang, which sits in the Santa Ynez Valley, home to spectacular scenery and a handful of charming towns.
+There are lots of great things to do around Solvang, which sits in the Santa Ynez Valley, home to spectacular scenery and some of the most charming towns on the Central California Coast.
 So if you plan to visit Solvang for the weekend, or for a few days, check out some of the fun places to visit near Solvang!

 Hike to Nojoqui Falls

 Nojoqui Falls County Park is located off Highway 101, just a short drive from Solvang.
 There are picnic tables and green spaces to enjoy in the park, but visit to do the short hike to Nojoqui Falls.
 The out and back trail is just 0.65 mile round trip, with about 175 feet in elevation gain.